larrytheliquid/scotrubyconf/1-intro.md

 note that we just leave the label for "precondition" blank to show our intent of not using it

+and finally note that we could also avoid creating a separate GoodDay type and use preconditions instead if we wanted to

 !SLIDE
     fromWeekday : (day : Day) →